Purdue-CS193/homework-0-kashyapmaddala/index.md

+# Kashyap Maddala's First CS193 Homework

+My favorite things about CS193 are:
+- The class is once a week so it's not a significant time commitment.
+- The instructors are good and seem quite understanding.
+- The content is useful for future CS classes that I may take.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.